Notifications

 • Batteries if lithium or lead acid: packages of batteries, power banks, laptops, tablets, cell phones, power tools, portable electronics, ride-on-toys

-• Medication or Supplement (human or pet): intended for diagnosis, cure, mitigation, treatment, or prevention (Examples: over-the-counter ingestible drugs and topical treatments; medicated lotions/creams, and soaps; nicotine cessation therapies (gum, lozenges, patches); patches (heated or medicated); nasal sprays; and energy or nutritional powders or mixes)
+• Examples: Over-the-counter ingestible drugs and topical treatments; medicated lotions/creams, and soaps; nicotine cessation therapies (gum, lozenges, patches); patches (heated or medicated); nasal sprays; and energy or nutritional powders or mixes

-• Medical Testing Kits and Devices (Examples: thermometers, blood pressure and glucose monitors; family planning (contraceptives, ovulation, and pregnancy tests)
+• Examples: Thermometers, blood pressure and glucose monitors; family planning (contraceptives, ovulation, and pregnancy tests)

-What's in an SDS
+What's in an SDS?

 1. Identification: Lists common names, recommended use and the supplier’s contact details